 Seamless experience for instructors and students

-Connectivity features and add-ons for easy integration with Blackboard, Canvas, Moodle, Brightspace, and Sakai
+Connectivity features for easy integration with Blackboard, Canvas, Moodle, Brightspace, and Sakai

 Web services API for integration with virtually any online course environment, including custom solutions